CazzoPMX/KKPMX/Readme.md

 Any Eye and/or Mouth Position works, as long as the Eyes stay open and the mouth closed (aka Smiling, Sleepy, ...)
     - While the Tool-Chain is indifferent of whatever pose is used, it might produce funny results in MMD.
     - The same goes for facial expressions, which are further morphed by MMD-Sequences.
- 0. Click on [Export] in the upper left corner -- It may take a short moment depending on size.
+ 0. Click on the [Export] button -- It may take a short moment depending on size.
+    - [3.4.0]+ I had to change the way the Plugin runs, so it will not freeze anymore immediately.<br/>
+Please take care to not do anything until the process is completed to avoid corrupting the export.
+    - [3.4.0]+ For the same reason, there is currently a bug that causes the Hair and most accessories to disappear after the process is done.<br/>
+This does not affect anything (nor does it prevent editing, saving, or re-export) and will disappear when reloading the model (or changing textures).<br/>
+While inconvenient, this indicates the completion of the process for the time being.
+I apologize if that causes confusion while using the plugin.
  - Will add a folder called `ModelFullName + Random 4-Digit number` under `C:\koikatsu_model` with the following contents
     - The model.pmx file and the main textures associated with it
     - A file called `{CharName}.json` which contains technical details for the kkpmx_core.exe